gazebosim/gz-transport/docs/messages/messages.rst

   opts.SetMsgsPerSec(1u);
   node.Subscribe(topic, cb, opts);

-In this section of code, we declare an *SubscribeOptions* object and use it to pass message rate as argument to *SetMsgsPerSec()* method.
+In this section of code, we declare a *SubscribeOptions* object and use it to pass message rate as argument to *SetMsgsPerSec()* method.
 In our case, the object name is opts and message rate specified is 1 msg/sec.
 Then, we subscribe to the topic using *Subscribe()* method with opts passed as arguments to it.